icasr/icasr.github.io/events.md

 ---
 [Home](index.md)|[About](about.md)|[Resources](resources.md)|[Events](events.md)|[Papers](papers.md)|[2024 ICASR meeting](2024_meeting.md)|

+**2025**
+The 10th ICASR workshop is a half-day event, on Wednesday 9th July 2025, held at the [Potsdam Institute for Climate Impact Research](https://www.pik-potsdam.de/en/home), hosted by the [DESTINY Consortium](https://destiny-evidence.github.io/website/) (Digitial Evidence Synthesis Tool INnovation for Yielding Improvements in Climate & Health).
+It can be attended in-person or virtually and the theme is "Design and adoption of trustworthy digital evidence synthesis tools (DESTs): automating screening, extraction, and sharing datasets".
+The DEST-Hackathon will be held at the same venue on 10-11 July 2025.

+Please register [here](https://airtable.com/appgWqrMCT253D82m/pagn2HIuJU7cjwSiJ/form) for virtual attendance (in-person regsitration is closed now).

 **2024**

-The ninth ICASR workshop will be held in Prague on September 9, 2024, before the [Global Evidence Summit](https://www.globalevidencesummit.org) 2024.
+The ninth ICASR workshop was held in Prague on September 9, 2024, before the [Global Evidence Summit](https://www.globalevidencesummit.org) 2024.
-This year's theme is "From Proof of Concept to Scalable Application: Navigating the Journey."
+The theme was "From Proof of Concept to Scalable Application: Navigating the Journey."

-To participate, please register [here](https://docs.google.com/forms/d/e/1FAIpQLSe5Eq6WSSPVIOBAxr8vNG7sydGCeGuYi4RWxYRvOxw2A2WAxg/viewform).

 **2023**
 The eighth ICASR workshop was held on September 7-8, 2023 at University College London (UCL).
 The meeting’s theme was "evaluation" with a focus on how users can determine whether a given tool is fit for their purposes.